 These stereotypes are not limited to whites, however.
-A major study conducted by Robert Sampson and Stephen Raudenbush evaluated racial and ethnic differences in opinions about race, disorder, and crime.
-These researchers found that whites, African Americans, and Hispanic Americans perceived that as the populations of neighborhoods changed to include a larger proportion of African Americans, they were also increasingly characterized by disorder and crime net the effects of the respondent's individual characteristics and actual neighborhood conditions.
-In other words, all people-at least among the three largest racial and ethnic groups in the United States-perceive disorder, vice, and crime as being greater threats when they see that the composition of a neighborhood mostly consists of African Americans.

-Cultural values that are deeply rooted in more than 250 years of history contribute to many of our beliefs.
-From the early colonial period to the mid-twentieth century in the United States, whites have oppressed African Americans.
+Research conducted by Robert Sampson and Stephen Raudenbush evaluated racial and ethnic differences in opinions about race, disorder, and crime.
+They found that whites, African Americans, and Hispanic Americans perceived that as the populations of neighborhoods changed to include a larger proportion of African Americans, they were also increasingly characterized by disorder and crime, when controlling for the effects of the respondent's individual characteristics and actual neighborhood conditions.
+In other words, all people-at least among the three largest racial and ethnic groups in the United States-perceive disorder, vice, and crime as being greater threats when they see that the composition of a neighborhood mostly consists of African Americans.50 early colonial period to the mid-20th century in the United States, whites have oppressed African Americans.
 Along with oppression came the presumption by whites that African Americans are lazy, aggressive, inferior, subordinate, and troublemakers.
-The transmission of such a racist ideology, which is passed from generation to generation, has contributed to myriad negative effects on African American children.
+The transmission of such a racist ideology, which is passed from one generation to the next, has contributed to myriad negative effects on African American children.
 For instance, the percentage of African American children living in poverty is three times greater than the corresponding percentage of white children.
 The effects of living in poverty go far beyond malnourishment and the ruinous consequences of poor nutrition; they also mean that many of these children are more likely to endure family stress and depression, have access to fewer resources for learning, and experience severe housing problems.